zenaan/quick-fixes-ftfw/keyboard/README-ZenTron.md

 ----
 ## Overview

-ZenTron is a mostly inverted _Maltron_ layout, with the little finger columns offset down one row, and keyboard layers (thank you [QMK keyboard firmware](https://docs.qmk.fm/#/)) for numbers, function keys and navigation, which is of course an example from which you may liberally pirate.
+ZenTron is a mostly inverted _Maltron_ layout (far right column is not inverted), with the little finger columns offset down one row (_LFO mod_), and keyboard layers (thank you [QMK keyboard firmware](https://docs.qmk.fm/#/)) for numbers, function keys and navigation, which is of course an example from which you may liberally pirate.

 This particular combination of keyboard layout and layers, is getting close to the fastest achievable keyboard layout for maximising typing speed on any planar (two dimensional, single